hazalDK/physio-tracker/README.md

    # This makes your Django server available at your IP address
    ```

+You can open the server at your IP address in this format (http://192.168.xx.xxx:8000/)

 ## Frontend Setup (React Native)

 1. Create and configure environment variables: